 Latin authors wrote for the ear as well as for the mind.
 If you revel in the sound of Latin — its eloquent phrases and sonorous cadences — Sight Latin is the event for you.
 Contestants study a short passage and then recite it from the page, concentrating on accurate pronunciation and fluent phrasing.
 Sight Latin is offered at four levels (Latin ½, 1, 2, 3+).
 There is no pre-convention preparation for this event, but contestants must register at check-in on Friday evening, and space is limited, with the number of guaranteed spaces allotted to each chapter being proportional to delegation size.

 The play’s the thing!
 The skit judging will take place behind closed doors on Saturday afternoon.
 Encore performances of the top three skits will be featured in the Saturday evening general assembly.
 Each delegation entering a skit should sign up on Friday evening or Saturday morning of the convention for an open skit-judging slot.
 Slots are first-come, first-served, so skit teams should register as soon as possible once they arrive at the convention and should pick a time which works well for all members.
 Skit teams are urged to be on time for their judging to keep the contest running smoothly.
-N.B.
-Scripts for skits do NOT need to be sent in prior to the convention.

 Certamen is the crown jewel of JCL, a game of fast recall of facts about the entire sweep and spectrum of classical civilization: history, mythology, language, the arts, and more.
 The matches are meant to be fun, competitive, and informative.
 Certamen is a team event played at three levels, Novice, Intermediate, and Upper, depending on the Latin level of the participants.